Is Smokable Hemp Flower Legal?

-Hemp is federally legal now, so that means smokable hemp is too.
+Hemp is federally legal now, so that means Smoking Hemp flower is too.
 Right?

 The 2018 farm bill federally legalized hemp, or Cannabis sativa that tests under .3 percent THC.
 The natural assumption would be that means smokable hemp flower, the unprocessed hemp flower, cured and smelling amazing, typically sold as either flower or pre-rolls, is legal for retailers to sell and for consumers to smoke.